TMHBBV/unbxdocs./docs/Search/search-preview/shopping-assistant.md

 metadata:
   robots: index
 ---
----
-title: " Shopping Agent"
-description: "This guide outlines two methods for integrating the Shopping Assistant for Netcore Unbxd console."
----

 # Overview

 The Netcore Unbxd Shopping Assistant, is an AI-driven chatbot integrated into e-commerce websites.
 It assists customers by understanding their preferences, guiding them in product selection, and offering tailored suggestions based on their interactions with the assistant.

+> 📘 Note
+>
-  1. Netcore Unbxd's Shopping Assistant is a **_PAID_** feature and is not included by default in the standard Unbxd Panel.
+> 1. Netcore Unbxd's Shopping Assistant is a ***PAID*** feature and is not included by default in the standard Unbxd Panel.
-  2. Merchandisers do not have access to enable this feature, contact **Unbxd Business Team** to enable this feature for your panel.
+> 2. Merchandisers do not have access to enable this feature, contact **Unbxd Business Team** to enable this feature for your panel.
-  3. Once it's enabled, customers can preview the shopping assistant within their console in the preview section under the tab Shopping Assistant.
+> 3. Once it's enabled, customers can preview the shopping assistant within their console in the preview section under the tab Shopping Assistant.

 ### Key Features of a Shopping Assistant: